megabitsenmzq/ESP32-HomeKit-Remote/README.md

 <img src="https://cdn.shopify.com/s/files/1/0056/7689/2250/products/1_c0de294c-761b-45d0-9098-fe75effe7f49_1200x1200.jpg?v=1627863922" alt="ENV III" width="350" height="350">

 An infrared LED on pin 25.
-M5Atom has an included LED but is very dim.
+M5Atom has an included IR LED but is very dim.
 So I added an external one.

+Make sure you have the "IGMP Proxy" feature enabled on your router.
+HomeSpan needs it to work properly.
+Otherwise you might experence not responding problem frequently.

 ## Dependencies

 - [M5Atom](https://github.com/m5stack/M5Atom): To control the board and sensor modual.
+Optional if you have other libs that can control SHT3X.
 - [HomeSpan](https://github.com/HomeSpan/HomeSpan): Used for HomeKit integration.
 - [IRremoteESP8266](https://github.com/crankyoldgit/IRremoteESP8266): To control the air conditioner.